 If the generation facility site is within a mountainous district or farmland, a deposit for restoration is required.
 If the generation facility site is leased, the premises must be restored to the original state under the lease agreement with the lessor.

-The principal laws governing the construction and operation of transmission facilities is the Electric Business Act and Electrical Construction Business Act (please refer to Section 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry, above, for the URL to the English translation of the Electric Business Act, and Section 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities for the same of the Electrical Construction Business Act).
+The principal laws governing the construction and operation of transmission facilities is the Electric Business Act and Electrical Construction Business Act (see 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry for the URL to the English translation of the Electric Business Act, and 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities for the same regarding the Electrical Construction Business Act).

 Under the Electric Business Act, transmission businesses must obtain a permit from the Minister of MOTIE.
-The registration of electrical construction business must be obtained in accordance with the Electrical Construction Business Act (please refer to Section 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities for registration standards).
+The registration of electrical construction business must be obtained in accordance with the Electrical Construction Business Act (see 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities for registration standards).

-As discussed above, KEPCO has monopoly over the Korean transmission market.
+As discussed, KEPCO has monopoly over the Korean transmission market.

-The factors considered for the issuance of the electricity business license (electricity business includes the generation business, transmission business, distribution business sales business and district electricity business), as noted in Section 4.2 Regulatory Process for Obtaining All Approvals to Construct and Operate Generation Facilities, above, also apply to transmission businesses.
+The factors considered for the issuance of the electricity business license (electricity business includes the generation business, transmission business, distribution business sales business and district electricity business), as noted in 4.2 Regulatory Process for Obtaining All Approvals to Construct and Operate Generation Facilities also apply to transmission businesses.

 Although KEPCO has monopoly over the transmission business, a power generator is generally obligated to construct transmission lines for grid connection at its own cost and responsibility.
 Also, the electricity plan, which is one of the documents submitted when applying for the electricity business license should include, among others: